moq-wg/moq-transport/draft-ietf-moq-transport.md

 Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current group.

-AbsoluteStart (0x3):  Specifies an open-ended subscription with objects beginning from the object identified in the StartGroup and StartObject fields.
+AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the object identified in the StartGroup and StartObject fields.

 AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in StartGroup and ending at EndObject in EndGroup.
 The start and end of the